 So, you’re looking to book more destination wedding clients.
-While working within your existing network of travelers is always a great option, social media can be a powerful tool to help you gain new customers and get your name out there.
+While working within your existing network of travelers is always a great option, social media can be a powerful tool to help you gain new customers, get your name out there and remind current clients you're here to help.

 However, between the ever-changing algorithm and various platforms to juggle, getting started can be intimidating.
 Here are a few quick tips to help you use your digital presence to capture the hearts (and gain the business) of soon-to-be-wed paramours.